LebeerLab/skin_acne_study/README.md

 This repository contains all scripts necessary for the construction of Figure 1 of our manuscript XXX that describes the presence of Lactobacilli on public skin metagenome data.

-In addition, also the scripts for analysis of 16S rRNA sequencing data for the POC and DBPC study are in this repository, named (DBPC study.Rmd) and (XX).
+In addition, also the scripts for analysis of 16S rRNA sequencing data for the POC and DBPC study are in this repository, named (DBPC study.Rmd) and (POC.Rmd).

 Find our preprint here: